ThinkIQ-Labs/OPC-UA-Nodeset-WebAPI/README.md

 belongs to, use the parent node id, which could point to an object type, for instance.*

 - GET /NodesetProject/id/NodesetModel/uri/DataVariable: to obtain all object types in a nodeset

+> Roadmap: CRUD data variables, more detailed information on data variable by nodeId